reimagined/resolve/docs/read-side.md

 ### Configuring View Models

-In the same way, you should register your View Models in the **viewModels** section:
+You should register your View Models in the **viewModels** section in the same way:

 ```js
 const appConfig = {